AIGODLIKE/lattice_helper/README.md

+Lattice modifiers can be added quickly, and lattice control can be added by selecting a block in edit mode.
 ![preview.gif](res%2Freadme%2Fpreview.gif)

 Install
 ![install.jpg](res%2Freadme%2Finstall.jpg)

+Usage
+3DView -> Context Menu -> LatticeHelper

 Entirety
 All selected objects as a single entity
 ![entirety.png](res%2Freadme%2Fentirety.png)

 Bounding Box
 Use the bounding box of each selected object as a separate lattice
 ![bound.png](res%2Freadme%2Fbound.png)

 Selection Block (Edit Mode)
 Add a lattice for each selected block as a separate region within edit mode
 ![select_block.png](res%2Freadme%2Fselect_block.png)

 Entire Block (Edit Mode)
 Add a lattice for all selected blocks within edit mode as a single region
 ![entirety_block.png](res%2Freadme%2Fentirety_block.png)

 Apply Lattice
 ![apply_lattice.png](res%2Freadme%2Fapply_lattice.png)